alfonsserra/systelab-doc/METRICS.md

 The key advantage of this notation is that all these dimensional labels can be used by the metric consumer to dynamically perform metric aggregation, scoping and segmentation.
-Using these labels and metadata to slice and dice your metrics is an absolute requirement when deploying the application in production, specially if it involves many servers.
+Using these labels and metadata to slice and dice your metrics is an absolute requirement when deploying the application in production, specially if it involves many instances.